gyaltsentenzin/GestureRecognizer/README.md

 For this homework assignment, you will practice using data structures to implement an algorithm for gesture recognition of drawn 2D gestures.

+# Introduction
+This mini project was done as part of the data structure courseworks

 ### Due Dates
 This homework will have three milestones: